kubernetes-sigs/controller-runtime/designs/conditional-controllers.md

 * 11/4/2020: Propopsal to add RunWithStopOptions, RemoveEventHandler, and EventHandlerCount discussed at sig-api-machinery meeting and was tentatively accepted.
 See the [design doc](https://docs.google.com/document/d/17QrTaxfIEUNOEAt61Za3Mu0M76x-iEkcmR51q0a5lis/edit) and [WIP implementation](https://github.com/kevindelgado/kubernetes/pull/1) for more detail.
+* 5/14/2021: Proposal updated to be fully self-contained in controller-runtime and modifies the proposed mechanism using Ready/StartNotifyDone mechanics.